Kids & Families

 General admission to the Denver Art Museum is FREE to all youth ages 18 and under every day, granting more kids access to art than ever before.

 Families are welcome at the Denver Art Museum!
 We have something to offer all ages every day, and activities are free with general admission.

 Color, build, and imagine in the Just for Fun Center (North Building, level 2, Duncan Pavilion) and Kids Corner (North Building, level 1).

 Create-n-Takes are facilitated in-gallery activities that inspire visitors to discuss, roll up their sleeves, and get creative.
-Open on weekends and over school breaks during the school year and on weekdays during summer.
+Open on weekdays, 10:30 am - 3 pm through August 21.
+Available on weekends starting August 22.
 Look for the Create-n-Take sign or ask for locations at the welcome center.
 Discover new Create-n-Takes every season.

 Celebrate your creativity and cultura every first Saturday of the month with bilingual activities for toda la familia.
 General admission is free.